niteshbhat/challenge/README.md

 # CyberArk API User Access Management Script

 In a production-type environment, additional security measures are implemented to ensure the safe storage of CyberArk API user access.
 The approach involves storing the API user access in a safe as an account and setting policies to restrict access only to specific machines.
-Access to this information is granted using a service account with a password access approach.
+Access to this information is granted using a service account with a password less approach.
 Below is a script demonstrating these practices.

 ## Token Generation for the Challenge